-As an example, once the trainee can perform 15 strict pull-ups that movement moves into Maintenance phase for two-arm pull-ups.
-Maintenance movements are performed once a week with low volume and high intesnity to hold onto that strength and aptitude.
-Movements in preparatory phase are programmed 2-3 times a microcycle (i.e. week) with much higher volume and intensity.
-The goal is to get movements into Maintenance phase as quickly as possible without sacrificing quality and risking injury.
+As an example, once the trainee can perform 15 strict pull-ups that movement moves into the Maintenance phase for two-arm pull-ups.
+Maintenance movements are performed once a week with low volume and high intensity to hold onto that strength and aptitude.
+Movements in the preparatory phase are programmed 2-3 times a microcycle (i.e. week) with much higher volume and intensity.
+The goal is to get movements into the Maintenance phase as quickly as possible without sacrificing quality and risking injury.

 This fundamental principle speaks to the vision of the Level Up program.
-What I envision for each of my trainees is to work these progressions for a few years.
+What I envision for each of my trainees is to work on these progressions for a few years.
 Over that time, they will accumulate various aptitudes.
-A tool box if you will.
-Things like one arm pull ups, levers, handstand variations, and some basic weightlifting movements.
-The result is that with minimal work, they can maintain those aptitudes and then build on the ones that interest them or use that training time for other skills (sport, dance, ect.)
+A toolbox if you will.
+Things like one-arm pull-ups, levers, handstand variations, and some basic weightlifting movements.
+The result is that with minimal work, they can maintain those aptitudes and then build on the ones that interest them or use that training time for other skills (sport, dance, etc.)

 The Macrocycle Overview

 The term macro is derived from the Greek work Makros, which means Large.